Line-of-Sight Pursuit in Monotone and Scallop Polygons

-We conclude this section with comments on two aspects of our game model.
+We conclude this section with some comments on the game model and our assumptions about the geometric environment.

 First, we assume that there is a relationship between the geometry of the environment and the speed of the players.
 In particular, the environment has a \style{minimum feature size}, meaning that the minimum distance between any two polygonal vertices is at least one unit.
 This assumption can be achieved by a simple rescaling of the environment, if necessary.
-Klein and Suri \cite{klein+suri2} pointed out that this minimum feature size has been an implicit assumption in many papers.
-Furthermore, it is necessary to avoid an unexpectedly powerful evader who can use his super-speed to confound a line-of-sight pursuer.
+Klein and Suri pointed out that this minimum feature size has been an implicit assumption in many papers.\cite{klein+suri2} Furthermore, minimum feature size is necessary to avoid an unexpectedly powerful evader who can use his super-speed to confound a line-of-sight pursuer.
 Of course, this assumption is a natural one: we view the turn-based game as an approximation of the continuous time, so we should choose a time scaling that appropriately partitions the dynamics of movement in the environment.

 Second, recall that capture in our game requires two conditions: $d(\cP,\cE) \leq 1$ and $\cP$ sees $\cE$.
 We employ unit capture distance to simplify the presentation of our proofs.
 Our results also hold when we replace the first condition with $d(\cP,\cE) \leq \epsilon$ for any positive capture radius $\epsilon >0$.
 The only impact of a smaller capture radius $\epsilon$ is a multiplicative factor of $1/\epsilon$ in the capture time.
 We note that the polygonal literature uses proximity capture ($d(\cP,\cE) \leq \epsilon$) and colocation capture ($d(\cP,\cE)=0$) with roughly equal frequency.
 Herein, we take additional advantage of the former capture condition in developing the rook's strategy for chasing the evader.
 In particular, the buffer distance between the players plays an essential role in the rook's strategy.
 In practice, the players would have non-zero radius so this assumption always holds.